deislabs/wagi/docs/configuring_and_running.md

 A module reference is a URL.
 There are three supported module reference schemes:

 - `file://`: A path to a `.wasm` or `.wat` file on the filesystem.
 We recommend using absolute paths beginning with `file://`.
 Right now, there is legacy support for absolute and relative paths without the `file://` prefix, but we discourge using that.
 Relative paths will be resolved from the current working directory in which `wagi` was started.
 - `bindle:`: A reference to a Bindle.
 This will be looked up in the configured Bindle server.
 Example: `bindle:example.com/foo/bar/1.2.3`.
+Bindle URLs do not ever have a `//` after `bindle:`.
 - `oci`: A reference to an OCI image in an OCI registry.
 Example: `oci:foo/bar:1.2.3` (equivalent to the Docker image `foo/bar:1.2.3`).

-> Note: Bindle URLs should not ever have a `//`.
-OCI URLs should use a `//` only if refering to a specific host, and may always omit `//` even if there is a reference to an external host.
+OCI URLs should not need `//` after `oci://`.

 #### Volume Mounting